 First off, there are two different streets that lead you from the Las Vegas Strip to the Aria Resort and Casino.

-City Center Place
+City Center Place and W. Harmon Avenue.

 Both streets will take you to valet areas, but for self-parking at the Aria parking garage, you’ll only want to take City Center Place.